 Right now ZenBusiness is the ideal LLC service for anyone who is starting a business.
 It is quite affordable and you will get the best overall experience from an LLC service.

 If you are looking for an experienced company, then Legalzoom is the best choice.
-Their price is quite high compared to ZenBusiness and doesn’t provide you all the features but they are the most popular LLC service provider.
+Their price is quite high compared to ZenBusiness and doesn’t provide you with all the features but they are the most popular LLC service provider.

 Both these LLC service providers will take care of all your paperwork and will allow you to do things that are more important to you.

-So, what does LLC means?
+So, what does an LLC means?

 LLC is just one of the types of business structures.
 Other examples include:

-If you are starting with a small business then choosing LLC is probably the best decision you are going to make.
+If you are starting a small business then choosing LLC is probably the best decision you are going to make.
 If you want to learn more about LLC, here we’ve compiled a detailed guideline on LLC formation.

 Shielding your personal assets:

 Anyone who is starting a new business is scared of all these lawsuits.
-For him or her it would be appropriate if the company makes him feel secure.
+For him or her, it would be appropriate if the company makes him feel secure.